How to travel zero waste

 1. The capsule suitcase

 The first step for a zero waste travel starts before leaving home: less is more!

 Think of your trip duration and chose clothes and accessories which will match with each other.
 This will help you to save time, luggage weight and will be such a relief for you.
 Take a small piece of coconut soap with you in case you need to wash some clothes.

-The capsule suitcase was part of the web-series “The capsule closet challange” and there you may find some extra tips on how to make your own, in case you like this idea.
+The capsule suitcase was part of the web-series “The capsule closet challenge” and there you may find some extra tips on how to make your own, in case you like this idea.

 2. Coconut and vegetable oils